holoviz-topics/panel-chat-examples/DEVELOPER_GUIDE.md

 It'll automatically watch for changes in your code.

+## Check list

+Before publishing a new version please make sure

+- [ ] The file name follows the naming convention, is unique and makes sense when used as header in the documentation and app gallery.
+- [ ] You have added a thumbnail and video

+Please also consider

+- [ ] Adding a custom UI test to [user.py](tests/ui/user.py).

 ## Publish a new version

 You can bump the version, create a commit and associated tag with one command: